neuropacs/neuropacs-js-sdk/README.md

 <!-- #### Option 1: Download API files

-- Download prefered bundle for NeuroPACS
+- Download prefered bundle for neuropacs
 - Download minified bundle for SocketIO (socket.io.min.js)
 - Include in project
   - Your project strucutre should look something like this: